davidjbeveridge/mia_portfolio/data/artifacts/s5_occt660_ot_evangelism.markdown

 ---
-title: 5th semester - OT Evangelism during level II Fieldwork
+title: "Semester 5&mdash;OCCT 660: OT Evangelism during level II Fieldwork"
 summary: >
-  I shared the values and beliefs of occupational therapy with a teacher during my fieldwork.
+  I shared the values and beliefs of occupational therapy with a teacher during my Level II Fieldwork at Clark County School District.
 ---
 During my first Level II fieldwork at Clark County School District, I had the opportunity to explain the values and beliefs of occupational therapy to one of